 The MiG-21 jet fighter was a continuation of Soviet jet fighters, starting with the subsonic MiG-15 and MiG-17, and the supersonic MiG-19.
 A number of experimental Mach 2 Soviet designs were based on nose intakes with either swept-back wings, such as the Sukhoi Su-7, or tailed deltas, of which the MiG-21 would be the most successful.
 The MiG-21 was the first successful Soviet aircraft combining fighter and interceptor characteristics in a single aircraft.
 It was a lightweight fighter, achieving Mach 2 with a relatively low-powered after burning turbojet, and is thus comparable to the American Lockheed F-104 Starfighter and Northrop F-5 Freedom Fighter and the French Dassault Mirage III. the characteristic layout with the shock cone and front air intake did not see widespread use outside the USSR and finally proved to have limited development potential, mainly because of the very small space available for the radar.
 The MiG-21 was exported widely and continues to be used.
 The aircraft's simple controls, engine, weapons, and avionics were typical of Soviet-era military designs.
 The use of a tail with the delta wing aids stability and control at the extremes of the flight envelope, enhancing safety for lower-skilled pilots; this in turn enhanced its marketability in exports to developing countries with limited training programs and restricted pilot pools.
 Approximately 60 countries over four continents have flown the MiG-21, and it still serves many nations six decades after its maiden flight.
 It made aviation records, the most-produced supersonic jet aircraft in aviation history, the most-produced combat aircraft since the Korean War.
 A total of 10,645 aircraft were built in the USSR.

-with the lower half being thin corrugated cardboard.
-The box is packed
+the lower half being thin corrugated cardboard.
+The box is packed to brim

-to brim with parts.
-Inside the box are two large resealable bags, one
+with parts.
+Inside the box are two large resealable bags, one with three

-with three sprues and one with four and a smaller zip lock bag with the
+sprues and one with four and a smaller zip lock bag with the clear parts.

 The clear parts are thin and crystal clear, some optional canopies are provided to mesh with specific markings.
 There is also a clear instrument panel but it not called out as being used and has an ejector pin mark on one side and tower on the other so it doesn't look useful anyway.